MastaTabs/ulti2kicad/README.md

 Right now only 4 layer boards are generated.
 I plan to make this configurable using the command line.

+I have added kind of a bit of handling for Pad Stacks.
+KiCad's support is relatively new and not fully grown yet.
+So if you have a trough hole pad with a smaller top layer pad than the bottom one, the converter will add an additional SMD pad on the bottom layer to care for that.
+This should pass the DRC.

 The code surely could be a bit neater.
 This was a good endeavour to dive a bit more into Python coding.

 There are some small preparations for some better data structures.

+Text sizes and placement could be better.

 This was only tested with version 4.80 files.
 Thats all I have.